ChurchApps/ChurchAppsSupport/accounts/reset-passwords.md

-## How to reset your password
+## How to Reset Your Password on any LCS Platform

 [![How to reset your password](https://img.youtube.com/vi/7jRsiJOgg-0/0.jpg)](https://www.youtube.com/watch?v=7jRsiJOgg-0)

-## How to Reset your Password on Any LCS Platform

-When you create an account on any LCS website, you can log in using the same information across all Church apps.
-Changing your password is the same process across all platforms.
+When you create an account on any LCS website, you can log in using the same information across all ChurchApps.
+Resetting your password is the same process across all platforms.

 1. In the Please sign in box in the bottom right-hand corner, click on the Forgot Password link
 2. It will open a new box titled Reset Password.
 Enter the email address you used to set up your account and click on the Reset Button.